“Melbourne lockdown continues… A narrative that is becoming all too familiar for all of us.

 3. Don’t have a light source pointing directly at your screen either!
 This will make your digital screens glary for your eyes.

 - This might sound silly but…remember to blink!
 When we’re concentrating on our work, we end up staring.
 By not blinking, we actually cause our eyes to dry up, loose moisture as well as clarity.
 Blinking is essential for keeping our eyes fresh and comfortable.

 - Avoid direct heating/cooling blowing onto the eyes

 - Try the 20/20/20 Rule: Every 20 minutes focus on something 20m away for 20 seconds!

 Now the tips you’ve just read are things you can very easily do at home!
 At Eye Philosophy our goal is always prevention and the ultimate way is to make sure you are getting your eyes tested.
 Just like maintaining a car, even though it may not have any significant issues, it’s always important to have it looked at regularly and serviced.
 Think of having an Eye test as having your eyes serviced: we check to make sure things are running fine and that there’s no potential for problems down the road.
+If

-If you’re experiencing symptoms of eyestrain we advise you to book an appointment with our optometrists so that we can help you work better and healthier.
+There are numerous optometrists around Deer Park, Footscray and the wider Melbourne metropolitan area, so if you’re experiencing symptoms of eyestrain we advise you to book an appointment with our optometrists so that we can help you work better and healthier.

 More details to come on how we can help!

 (Hint: Anti-fatigue glasses, anti-reflective glasses, blue-light filter glasses)”